 As you record your own judgements, alter the criterion’s prompt and judge model to align its judgements with your own.

-Investing time in a good prompt and selecting the best judge model pays dividends even before you begin using the criterion to improve your dataset.
-High-quality LLM judgements speed up the process of manually labeling rows yourself by helping you quickly identify rows that fail the criterion.
+Investing time in a good prompt and selecting the best judge model pays dividends.
+High-quality LLM judgements help you quickly identify rows that fail the criterion, speeding up the process of manually labeling rows.

-As you improve your criterion prompt, you’ll notice your alignment stats improve.
-Once you’ve labeled enough rows and are satisfied with the precision and recall of your LLM judge, the criterion is ready to be used!
+As you improve your criterion prompt, you’ll notice your alignment stats improving.
+Once you’ve labeled at least 30 rows and are satisfied with the precision and recall of your LLM judge, the criterion is ready to be deployed!

-Once your criterion has been aligned, you can use it to create criterion evals.
+The simplest way to deploy a criterion is to create a criterion eval.
 Unlike head to head evals, criterion evals are not pairwise comparisons.
-Instead, they evaluate the quality of a model’s output across a dataset according to a specific criterion.
+Instead, they evaluate the quality of one or more models’ output according to a specific criterion.

-To create a criterion eval, navigate to the Evals tab and click New Evaluation.
-Select Add criterion eval from the list.
+First, navigate to the Evals tab and click New Evaluation -> Add criterion eval.

-Choose the dataset you’d like to evaluate.
-Just like when creating head to head evals, you can choose to evaluate any model’s output or the dataset output itself.
-Next, choose, the criterion you would like to test your data against.
-The same judge model and prompt you defined when creating the criterion will be used to run the evaluation.
+Pick the models to evaluate and the test dataset on which to evaluate them.
+Next, select the criterion you would like to judge your models against.
+The judge model and prompt you defined when creating the criterion will be used to judge individual outputs from your models.

 Finally, click Create to run the evaluation.
-As soon as the evaluation completes, you’ll be able to view evaluation results based on aligned LLM judgements!
+Just like that, you’re be able to view evaluation results based on aligned LLM judgements!